Logo Competition

 Gas insulated switchgear (GIS) is heavy electrical equipment used to control energy flows in electricity grids, and is the major component of turnkey power substations.
 Substations are auxiliary power stations where electrical current is converted from high to low voltage or the reverse.
 GIS is sold both as items of equipment to be integrated into a turnkey power substation and as an integral part of turnkey power substations.
 Sales of GIS normally include services such as transport, testing and insulation.
 Public utility companies and other clients usually organise tenders, trying to find the best GIS for their needs at the lowest price.

-The investigation started with surprise inspections in May 2004, which were prompted by an application for immunity lodged by ABB under the 2002 Leniency Notice (see IP/02/247 and MEMO/02/23).
+The investigation began with surprise inspections in May 2004, prompted by an application for immunity lodged by ABB under the 2002 Leniency Notice (see IP/02/247 and MEMO/02/23).

 The cartel

 The Commission concluded that the companies had participated in an illegal cartel on the basis of numerous documents and corporate statements provided by the immunity applicant (including two detailed written agreements concluded in 1988), together with documents discovered by the Commission during on-site inspections.
-The Commission’s file includes some 25 000 pages of documents which contain evidence spanning the entire period of the cartel.
+The Commission's file includes some 25,000 pages of documents containing evidence spanning the entire period of the cartel.

 From at least 1988, when a written agreement between the members was adopted, GIS suppliers informed each other of calls for tender for GIS and co-ordinated their bids in order to secure projects for the cartel members according to their respective cartel quotas.
 Alternatively, they would agree to respect minimum bidding prices.
 The companies agreed that the Japanese companies would not sell in Europe, and the European companies would not sell in Japan.
-European tenders were usually allocated according to the cartel rules and the European projects won by cartel members outside their home countries were counted into the agreed global cartel quotas.
-Thus the Japanese companies have also been fined, despite their nearly total absence from the market for GIS in Europe, because their agreement to abstain from bidding contributed directly to the restriction of competition on the EU market.
+European tenders were usually allocated according to the cartel rules and the European projects won by cartel members outside their home countries were counted towards the agreed global cartel quotas.
+Thus the Japanese companies have also been fined, despite their near total absence from the GIS market in Europe, because their agreement to abstain from bidding contributed directly to the restriction of competition in the EU market.

 Members of the cartel took sophisticated measures to keep their communications secret.
 Code names were used for both companies and individuals.
 In the last years of the cartel they relied on anonymous e-mail addresses for communication and used encryption for sending messages.
-According to a message sent by one cartel organiser to another, it was strictly forbidden to have “access to your [e-mail] from your home personal computer or any computer that can be easily linked to you.
-This will jeopardize the whole [cartel] network safety.
-Absolutely prohibit e-mails sending from your company computer to any AMB [i.e. anonymous mailbox].
-This will also put the whole network security at risk”.
+According to a message sent by one cartel organiser to another, it was strictly forbidden to access your [e-mail] from your home personal computer or any computer that can be easily linked to you.
+This will jeopardise the security of the entire [cartel] network.
+It is absolutely forbidden to send e-mails from your company computer to any AMB [i.e. anonymous mailbox].
+This will also put the security of the entire network at risk“.

 Fines